Sprint car racing: Wingless sprint cars

 There are several sanctioning bodies for wingless sprint cars.
-Once dominant United States Automobile Club (USAC) became USAC/California Racing Association (USAC/CRA) after taking over the Sprint Car Racing Association (SCRA).
-USAC/CRA remains popular on the West Coast, East Coast and in Indiana.
-However, lack of leadership in much of the US has resulted in a large number of groups and sanctioning bodies supporting wingless sprint cars.
+The United States Automobile Club (USAC) became the USAC/California Racing Association (USAC/CRA) after taking over the Sprint Car Racing Association (SCRA).
+The USAC/CRA remains popular on the West Coast, East Coast and in Indiana.
+However, historical lack of leadership in much of the US has resulted in a large number of groups and sanctioning bodies supporting wingless sprint cars.

 Wingless sprint cars are considered the traditional sprint cars, dating back to the first sprint cars in the 1930s and 1940s (that ultimately evolved into Indy cars).
-Today, they are essentially the same car as a winged sprint car, only without wings.
-In fact, many of them have the "stub outs" in the frame for adding wings.
-They generally use the same 410 cuin and 360 cuin aluminum engines as their winged counterparts (although many local tracks have rules mandating steel blocks and some 305 cuin displacements, this is mostly a cost control).
+Today, traditional and winged sprint cars are essentially the same vehicle, with many wingless cars having "stub outs" in the frame for attaching wings.
+They generally use the same 410 cuin and 360 cuin aluminum engines as their winged counterparts; many local tracks have rules mandating steel blocks and some 305 cuin displacements, in order to help control costs.
 Some newer regional groups, specifically POWRi and Elite have chosen to allow open engines with no limit to engine size.
 Their tuning and gearing are different for performance at lower RPMs than winged cars.
 Chassis set ups and tires are also different.

-While they do not have the same top speed as a winged car (because they lack downforce for traction), they are thought by many to be more entertaining to watch.
+While they do not have the same top speed as a winged car because they lack downforce for improved traction, traditional cars are thought by many to be more entertaining to watch.
 Their relative lack of grip creates different driving characteristics than their winged counterparts, causing them to be more difficult to control through the corners.
-This, and the lack of roll-over protection a wing provides, makes them more dangerous than winged cars and their crashes are known for their spectacular nature.
+This, and the lack of roll-over protection a wing provides, makes them more prone to spectacular accidents.